Payap Lanna

 A traditional-style font for the Tai Tham script of Southeast Asia.

-Payap Lanna is a free and open font family for writing systems that use the Tai Tham script of Northern Thailand.
+Payap Lanna is a free and open Tai Tham font family for writing systems that use this elegant script of Northern Thailand.
 It is named after Payap University in Chiang Mai where the encoding of this script was developed.

 Heritage

-Lanna means “thousand rice fields” and is the name of the former kingdom of the Northern Thai people which was centered in present day Northern Thailand.
-This font makes that rich calligraphic tradition available for a wide range of modern typographic uses, including books, signage, and electronic media.
+Lanna means “thousand rice fields” and is the name of the former kingdom of the Northern Thai people, which was centered in present day Northern Thailand.
 Read more about the project.

 Design

-The fonts include regular and bold weights and use state-of-the-art Graphite font technology to provide accurate typography, with correctly positioned combining marks, properly formed clusters and conjuncts, and a wealth of alternate forms and variant glyphs.
+The fonts include regular and bold weights.
+Also included is a wealth of alternate forms and variant glyphs.
 Read more about our technical resources.

 Languages